 They may not be able to claim that name – for much longer.

-Click back to the Kelley Biz Blog on Thursday – see how David and Probo Medical are working to give back – with the help of Kelley students as well.
+David and Probo Medical are also working to give back – with the help of Kelley students.
+Click here to see how.